ansibleguy/webui/docs/source/usage/2_config.rst

 Permissions, Users, Groups
 ==========================

-As this project is still in its early stages, there are no fancy form to manage those 'good-to-have' settings yet.
+As this project is still in its early stages, there are no fancy forms to manage those 'good-to-have' settings yet.

 You can use the :code:`System - Admin` page to administer those using the Django administration tool: